-If your nausea and back pain do not subside within 24 hours and/or your back pain is unrelated to an injury, make an appointment to see a doctor.
+If your nausea and back pain don’t subside within 24 hours or your back pain is unrelated to an injury, make an appointment to see your doctor.
 Seek immediate medical attention if your back pain and nausea are accompanied by any of the following symptoms:

 - extreme physical weakness

-- pain that starts in the right side and settles in the back (this could indicate appendicitis or biliary colic)
+- pain that starts in the right side and settles in the back, which could indicate appendicitis or biliary colic

 - pain that turns into weakness or numbness that radiates down one or both legs